-Vanzo, Alberto (forth.), ‘Corpuscularism and Experimental Philosophy in Domenico Guglielmini’s Reflections on Salts’, forthcoming in a collection on principles in early modern thought, edited by Peter Anstey (New York: Routledge).
+Vanzo, Alberto (forth.), ‘Corpuscularism and Experimental Philosophy in Domenico Guglielmini’s Reflections on Salts’, forthcoming in The Idea of Principles in Early Modern Thought: Interdisciplinary Perspectives, edited by Peter Anstey (New York: Routledge, 2017), 147-171.

 If you would like to be notified of new publications, or if you would like to know more about our work in progress, do not hesitate to contact us.

 Our earlier publications on the themes of the project include:

 Anstey, Peter R. (2005), ‘Experimental versus Speculative Natural Philosophy’, in The Science of Nature in the Seventeenth Century, edited by Peter R. Anstey and John A. Schuster, Dordrecht: Springer, 215-242.